loumcnamee/strategy_pattern/README.md

 ## Toolchain

+By default this project makes use of VSCode integration of with Docker devcontainers.
+The devcontainer used is mcr.microsoft.com/devcontainers/cpp:1-ubuntu-24.04

-You will need the following tools to build this project
+Otherwise, you will need the following tools to build this project
-* an operating system to run CMake, the builder, compiler and linker ** options are
+* an operating system to run CMake, the builder, compiler and linker
+* options are
     * CMake
     * a build tool like Make, Ninja, NMake, etc
     * a C++ compiler and linker
     * (optional) an integrated development environment e.g. VS Code, CLion, CodeBlocks, MS Visual Studio

 ## Helpful References